Bayesian Estimation of Cohort-Time-Stratum Specific Effects in Staggered Difference-in-Differences: The model

 It may be noted that if the researcher has a prior probability that the parallel trend condition holds (or does not hold) in the pre-treatment periods, then the corresponding posterior probabilities can be obtained based on the computed marginal likelihoods.
-The probabilistic statements on the ATT's can then be weighted according to the posterior probabilities.
-This appropriately reflects the ex-post uncertainty of the pre-trends, which is in contrast to the traditional approach that conditions on passing the pre-trends test and is known to have low power.
+Inference on ATTs may then be averaged across specifications using Bayesian model averaging, thereby incorporating the ex-post uncertainty regarding the pre-treatment parallel trend condition directly into inference on ATTs.
+This is in contrast to the traditional approach that conditions on passing the pre-trends test and is known to have low power.

+\paragraph{Comparing different strata specifications} Although this is not a primary focus of the paper, the same model comparison principle extends naturally to comparison of alternative heterogeneity specifications.
+Richer stratifications introduce additional ATT parameters and greater flexibility, but they also increase model complexity and may weaken identification in sparse cohort-by-time-by-stratum cells.
+The marginal likelihood automatically balances these competing forces by rewarding improved fit while penalizing unnecessary complexity.

+At the same time, model comparison need not mechanically determine the preferred specification.
+In empirical applications, researchers may prefer richer heterogeneity structures (e.g. $G=2$ over $G=1$) for substantive or policy reasons even when simpler specifications receive greater marginal likelihood support.
+For example, a policymaker may still wish to distinguish treatment effects across demographic or regional subgroups despite limited statistical evidence favoring additional stratification.
+Accordingly, we view marginal likelihood comparison primarily as a probabilistic diagnostic tool that helps quantify how much heterogeneity is supported by the data.